-Art fairs — booth-style convention shows that host various galleries and artists selling works — are back in full swing in 2022 after being largely shut down in person due to the COVID-19 pandemic.
+Art fairs — booth-style convention shows that host various galleries and artists selling works — are back in full swing after being largely shut down in person due to the COVID-19 pandemic.

 Fairs and biennials, large international art exhibitions held every two years, are accessible to the general public with the purchase of an admission ticket.

 The events are engaging ways to become well informed on the contemporary art scene, offering access to a variety of emerging and established artists.

 When considering investing in art, it is important to know what is available and what is selling well, so these types of events are an invaluable resource for this information in one place.

 Graduate student art exhibitions are another great venue for collectors entering the market.
 You can acquire works by artists at reasonable prices before they become well established.

 And if you’re just starting out, limited edition prints offer an affordable entry to collecting art.

 You can find a list of major art fairs and biennials for the remainder of 2022 and all of 2023 at artfairmag.com.